Swarnima-3/fifo/README.md

 full means binary pointers differ only in the MSB; because gray[i]=bin[i]^bin[i+1], flipping the binary MSB flips the top two Gray bits; hence the full test inverts rgray's top two bits before comparing.
 Empty needs no inversion because the pointers are fully equal there — zero binary bits flipped, zero Gray bits flipped. empty is a plain equality — rgray == wgray_synced, no inversion.
 Why?
 Because empty in binary was "pointers fully equal" (same address, same lap — no MSB flip).
 No bits flipped in binary → no bits flipped in Gray → plain ==

+### Read style — combinational (FWFT)
+Unlike the sync FIFO, the async FIFO memory read is combinational (assign rdata = mem[raddr]) — data is valid the SAME cycle, with no 1-cycle latency.
+This is First-Word-Fall-Through (FWFT) style.
+It is safe here because the read address comes from an already-registered pointer (rbin), so rdata is stable for the whole read cycle without needing another register.

+Why two different styles: registered read (sync FIFO) is the FPGA default — maps to BRAM, eases timing, costs 1 cycle latency.
+Combinational/FWFT read (async FIFO) is lower latency and is what streaming protocols like AXI-Stream expect.
+Both are industry standard; the right choice depends on context (timing closure vs. latency, BRAM vs. distributed RAM, protocol requirements).

+Xilinx/Intel FIFO IP generators expose this as a "Standard vs. FWFT" option.

 ### Verification
 <img width="1572" height="815" alt="image" src="https://github.com/user-attachments/assets/3ec4c741-480d-4848-b1e8-9981cace00da" />